 - Make a snow sculpture / snow man

-DAY 4: Second day of practice expedition – Hike to explore Corrie of Lochnagar and practice winter skills and navigation techniques.
+DAY 2: Second day of practice expedition – Hike to and explore Corrie of Lochnagar and practice winter skills and navigation techniques.
 Distance travelled and route will depend on weather and snow conditions.
 Return to bothy and overnight stay.

-DAY 5: Third day of the practice expedition – walk out from bothy and return to Braemar to review of practice expedition.
-Return to Glasgow by minibus.
+DAY 3: Third day of the practice expedition – developing ideas for expediton aim then walk out from bothy and drive Braemar to review of practice expedition.
+Drop off at Perth at 6pm.

 Qualifying Expedition, Glen Derry,12-16 March 2018